-2.2 Area Exclusions
+3.2 Area Exclusions

-- 2.2.1 The Design Code specifies which areas of Somerset West and Taunton are excluded from this LDO, despite being within the LDO boundary. - 2.2.2 For avoidance of doubt, this LDO does not apply to any of the below site locations: - a.
+- 3.2.1 Chapter 1 of the Design Code specifies which areas of Somerset West and Taunton are excluded from this LDO, despite being within the LDO boundary. - 3.2.2 For avoidance of doubt, this LDO does not apply to any of the below site locations: - a.
 Within Taunton's adopted settlement boundary. - b.
-Within Wellington's adopted settlement boundary. - Within a Conservation Area. - d.
+Within Wellingtons adopted settlement boundary. - c.
+Within a conservation area. - d.
 Within the curtilage of a Listed Building. - e.
-Sites in locations judged by SWT (during the consultation process) as likely to negatively affect scheduled monuments or the historic environment designations listed above. - f.
-Within Registered Parks and Gardens or on Registered Battlefields. - g.
-Within an Area of Outstanding Natural Beauty. - h.
-Within a location where development could be judged as likely to affect environmental designations, including SSSI, SACs, SPAs and/or Ramsar Sites.
+Within an Area of Outstanding Natural Beauty. - f.
+Within a location judged as likely to affect environmental designations. - g.
+Within a functioning flood plain (flood zone 3b).